Student Initiatives

 Join a Research-Focused Student Initiative

-Student organizations receive support from the Office of the Dean of Undergraduate Students, the Office of Graduate Student Life, the Undergraduate Student Government (through the Projects Board), the Keller Center, academic departments, and other programs and offices on campus.
+Student organizations receive support from the Office of the Dean of Undergraduate Students, the Office of Graduate Student Life, the Keller Center, academic departments, and other programs and offices on campus.
+These organizations are open to all Princeton University students interested in supporting the organization’s mission, regardless of identity, such as race, sex, ethnicity, national origin, or other protected characteristics.

 Engineers Without Border, Princeton University (EWB-PU)